youshaac-bit/retell-sip-integration-example/README.md

 - For termination URI enter a URI with the 'sip' scheme and the DNS of your sip realm in jambonz (you can find that under the Account tab), e.g. 'sip:mydomain.sip.jambonz.cloud'
 - For sip trunk username and password enter the username and password you created above on jambonz.

-After creating the phone number, associate it with the Retell agent you want to use
+After creating the phone number, associate it with the Retell agent you want to use.

 ##### Running the application using Method 1

 Now you are ready to test the application.
-You must provide your Retell api key and the name of the Retell trunk that you created on jambonz
+You must provide your Retell api key and the name of the Retell Carrier that you created on jambonz
 ```bash
 RETELL_API_KEY=xxxxxxxxxx RETELL_TRUNK_NAME=Retell node app.js
 ```